ClickableUbuntuTouch/clickable-mirror/docs/clickable-json.rst

 postbuild
 ---------

-Optional, a custom command to execute from the build dir, after build and before click packaging.
+Optional, a custom command to execute from the root dir, after build, but before click packaging.

 .. _clickable-json-env_vars: